bheisler/criterion.rs/book/src/user_guide/command_line.md

   > median [+49.228% +50.627%]
   > mean has regressed by 58.13%
   > median has regressed by 49.80%
-thread 'alloc' panicked at 'alloc has regressed', src/analysis/compare.rs:58:8
-note: Run with `RUST_BACKTRACE=1` for a backtrace. test alloc ...
-FAILED
+alloc has regressed
 ```

 In this example, the performance has regressed significantly.
-When Criterion.rs is confident of a performance regression, it panics in order to fail the test.

 ## A Note Of Caution